 """

-In this system, the prompt explicitly instructs the model to act as a legal assistant and restrict its responses to the retrieved context only.
+The prompt explicitly instructs the model to act as a legal assistant and restrict its responses to the retrieved context only.
 This prevents hallucination and ensures that the generated output is strictly based on the underlying documents.
 Additional instructions in the full prompt template guide the model on how to handle summaries, greetings, and unrelated queries, making the assistant more structured and predictable.

 response = client.chat.completions.create(